John-R-Wallace-NOAA/GoogleVis_Type_Motion_Chart_No_Flash/README.md

 Click on the image below for an interactive demo following Hans Rosling's [animated bubble charts](https://www.ted.com/talks/hans_rosling_the_best_stats_you_ve_ever_seen)
 (Hans' audio starts muted).
 Use *Ctrl + Click* to start the video (and the demos below) in a new tab or click the back arrow to go back to GitHub within the same tab.
 During the interactive demo, after (or before) hitting play, hover around with the mouse cursor in the plotting area then left-click on a country.
+To go back, left-click on the white background of the plotting area and then hover around with the cursor on top of where other invisible data occurs.
 The demo works well, but in the rare case it appears not to be working correctly or gets stuck, just do a browser page reload.
 [![ ](https://github.com/John-R-Wallace-NOAA/GoogleVis_Type_Motion_Chart_No_Flash/blob/main/Images/Gapminder_LifeExp_vs_Fertility.gif)](https://john-r-wallace-noaa.github.io/GoogleVis_Type_Motion_Chart_No_Flash/Gapmin_LifeExp_vs_Fert_Demo/Life_Fert.htm)
 <br>